alison-foundation/alisonproject-website/docs_en/docs/GetStarted.md

 ```
 sudo nano /etc/defaults/isc-dhcp-server
 ```
-In the file that opens, uncomment the following lines and add eth0 on the last one:
+In the file that opens, uncomment the following lines and add eth0 to the last one:
 ```
 DHCPD_CONF=/etc/dhcp/dhcpd.conf
 DHCPD_PID=/var/run/dhcpd.pid